 light green ruler

 By 1908, Calgarians Mrs. G.W.
 Kerby and Mrs. P.S.
 Woodhall, 1st president of the WCTU provincial franchise body, were among the reformers.
 Along with Edmontonian Murphy and the Edmonton Local Council of Women, they pushed for laws to protect a woman if her spouse died without a will, excluded her, sold or gambled away the property, or left her destitute after marital break-up.
 Yet with no political clout, the activists’ problem was convincing legislators.

-For the entire article, contact the author or see Alberta History, Autumn 1991, pp 25-28.
+For the entire article, see Alberta History, Autumn 1991, pp 25-28.
 Permission to copy the article should be obtained through ACCESS.

+light green ruler